SoftFever/OrcaSlicer/doc/Calibration.md

 ## Max Volumetric speed
 This is a test designed to calibrate the maximum volumetric speed of the specific filament.
 The generic or 3rd party filament types may not have the correct volumetric flow rate set in the filament.
 This test will help you to find the maximum volumetric speed of the filament.

-Click on "Calibration" -> "More" -> "Max Volumetric Speed".
 You will be promted to enter the settings for the test: start volumetric speed, end volumentric speed, and step.
-It is recommended to use the default values, unless you already have an idea of the lower or upper limit for your filament.
+It is recommended to use the default values (5mm³/s start, 20mm³/s end, with a step of 0.5), unless you already have an idea of the lower or upper limit for your filament.
 Select "OK", slice the plate, and send it to the printer.

-Once printed, take note of where the layers begin to fail.
+Once printed, take note of where the layers begin to fail or where the quality begins to suffer.
 Using calipers or a ruler, measure the height of the print at that point.
-Then, return to OrcaSlicer and in the "Preview" tab, make sure the color scheme "flow" is selected.
-Scroll down to the layer height that you measured, and click on the toolhead slider.
-This will indicate the max flow level for your filmanet.
-Save this to your filament profile.
+Use the following calculation to determine the correct max flow value: `start + (height-measured * step)` .
+For example, if the print quality began to suffer at 12mm measured, then the calculation would be: `5 + (12 * 0.5)` , or `11mm³/s` using the default values.
+Enter this number into the  "Max volumetric speed" value in the filament settings.

 ![image](./images/max_volumetric_flow.jpg)